 Note

 In case Position Management has been implemented in the Employee Central instance at a point in time, when employees already exist in the instance, these employees can be assigned to newly created positions as appropriate.
-For more details on this, refer to chapter Assigning Employee to Position in the Appendix of test script Manage Positions (FK1).
+In case the Position Management content has been deployed with the SAP Best Practices, you can refer for more details on this to chapter Assigning Employee to Position in the Appendix of test script Manage Positions (FK1).

 Preliminary Steps

-Changing Job Information
+Checking Employee FTE Value

 Use

 In order that an employee can apply for a concurrent employment within the same company, he or she needs to be a part-time employee in his or her first employment.
 With other words, field FTE in his or her already existing job information record needs to be less than 1.

-If this is not the case, the existing employment record needs to be adapted.
+The HR Administrator checks the value of field FTE for that employee.

+Procedure

+Log on to Employee Central as HR Administrator.

+Search for the employee, for whom you need to check the value of the FTE field.

+On the Employee Files page of the employee, select the Employment Information section and check in the Job Information block of the Job Information subsection the value of field FTE.

+If the value is less than 1, proceed with sub-process Concurrent Employment Creation.

+If the value is already 1, proceed with below process step of changing the employee’s job information.

+Changing Employee Job Information (Optional)

+Use

-Before adding a concurrent employment for an employee, the HR Administrator must check the value of field FTE for that employee.
-If the value is already 1, he or she needs to perform a change in the job information of the employee.
-This is sketched in the following.
+In case an employee, who wants to apply for a concurrent employment within the same company is already a full-time employee of that company, the HR Administrator needs to perform changes in the employee’s job information.

-Recommendation

-For a detailed description of changing the job information of an employee refer to test script of scope item Take Action: Job Change/Transfer/Pay Rate Change (FJ1), chapter Take Action: Job Change.

 Note

-In case for the country of the employee’s employment no appropriate event reason is delivered for event Job Change, use another event and event reason fitting to your requirements.
+In case for the country of the employee’s employment no appropriate event reason is available for event Job Change, use another event and event reason fitting to your requirements.

 Procedure